 The Quest Innovation Fund has provided to support to these projects over the years.
-Congratulations to these previous Quest Innovation Fund recipients.
+The most recent projects to receive the Commercialization Fund were announced in early 2018.
+Congratulations to these and all of the previous Quest Innovation Fund recipients.

 Treatment of MI Using Alpha-2- Macroglobulin